Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer writes an AWS Lambda function and uploads the code in a .ZIP file to Amazon S3.
-The Developer makes changes to the code and uploads a new.ZIP file to Amazon S3.
+### A Developer writes an AWS Lambda function and uploads the code in a `.ZIP` file to Amazon S3.
+The Developer makes changes to the code and uploads a new `.ZIP` file to Amazon S3.
 However, Lambda executes the earlier code.
 How can the Developer fix this in the LEAST disruptive way?

-- [ ] Create another Lambda function and specify the new .ZIP file.
+- [ ] Create another Lambda function and specify the new `.ZIP` file.
-- [x] Call the update-function-code API.
+- [x] Call the `update-function-code` API.
-- [ ] Remove the earlier .ZIP file first, then add the new .ZIP file.
+- [ ] Remove the earlier `.ZIP` file first, then add the new `.ZIP` file.
-- [ ] Call the create-alias API.
+- [ ] Call the `create-alias` API.

 **[⬆ Back to Top](#table-of-contents)**